 Listen: None of this is rocket science.
 Neither is my solution -- namely, that you start managing some of your own investments and thus avoid the three reasons investors fail.
 If you're a purist like John Bogle, buy a low-cost index fund and be done with it.

 Bogle doesn't believe we can beat the market with individual stocks.
-But I think we can.
+But I do.
 In fact, I've seen it.
-Motley Fool co-founders David and Tom Gardner have been recommending stocks of all shapes and sizes in Motley Fool Stock Advisor for seven years now, with remarkable results.